lanoxx/tilda/HACKING.md

  2. `cd tilda-1.2.#`
  3. Checkout the `tilda-debian` repository from Github and copy the `debian/` folder to `tilda-1.2.#/`.
- 4. Update the Debian specific change log at `debian/changelog`, such that it contains the latest version that you are building.
  5. To build the source package you need to run **debuild**.
 You can use one of the following two methods to do this:
     * Run **debuild** inside a change root by using `pdebuild`: